-Subhas, who was seen clutching the rainbow Pride flag that represents LGBTQ people around the world, said that ending discrimination begins with “ending patriarchy and capitalism”, as such issues are “interconnected” in the matrix of privilege and power.
+Subhas, who was seen clutching the rainbow Pride flag that represents LGBT people around the world, said that ending discrimination begins with “ending patriarchy and capitalism”, as such issues are “interconnected” in the matrix of privilege and power.

 He added that the work of allies should not stop at the yearly Pink Dot event, but that it must be done all year round.

 Subhas also introduced Irie Aman, editor-in-chief of homegrown independent intersectional feminist collective The Local Rebel, who highlighted that LGBT spaces in Singapore are “Chinese-dominated”, which comes with the baggage of “privilege and power”.